yuvan-174/19CS404-DBMS-Lab-Manual/Experiment8_Cursor/readme.md

       DBMS_OUTPUT.PUT_LINE('Name: ' || emp_rec.emp_name || ', Dept No: ' || emp_rec.dept_no);
    END LOOP;

-   -- If no rows were fetched, raise NO_DATA_FOUND manually IF NOT v_found THEN
+   IF NOT v_found THEN
       RAISE NO_DATA_FOUND;
    END IF;